 Ulysses may well be the most polarising of modern novels.
 Yet its literary fame continues to grow.
 Most readers abandon it after a few episodes or even pages, leaving them bored, frustrated or angry.
 Giving it the dubious mantle of ‘best-known-least-read’ novel ever written.
 Joyce wouldn’t have had it any other way.

 Bloomsday performances only ever attempt a fraction of the book, the more accessible and entertaining bits.
 Yet strip away the layers and the underlying story of Ulysses is a simple one.
-This performance at the Gaelic Club tells that story, aided by a sprinkling of quotations from the text and Joyce’s other great love ……..song.
+This podcast tells that story, aided by a sprinkling of quotations from the text.